Pratham-2512/Sentimental_Analysis/README.md

 --->Programming Language: Python

---->Libraries Used: Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn (if ML is included)
+--->Libraries Used: Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn

 🚀 How to Run:-